 A folder has been set up in JHE's Warriner OneDrive containing all resources relating to the induction fortnight and Summer preparation work.
 She will be adding permissions using your Warriner email accounts, or whichever email you supplied us.
-We would encourage you to use your use Warriner email.
+We would encourage you to use your Warriner email if you have one.
 Over the next day or two you should be receiving an invite to view the contents.
 If you don't receive this, or would like permission linked to a different email account, you need to get in touch